NASA-AMMOS/AIT-Core/doc/source/server_architecture.rst

 Streams
 ^^^^^^^
 - Streams must be listed under either **inbound-streams** or **outbound-streams**, and must have a **name**.
-- Inbound streams can have an integer port or inbound streams as their **input**.
+- **Inbound streams** can have an integer port or inbound streams as their **input**.
 Inbound streams can have multiple inputs.
 A port input should always be listed as the first input to an inbound stream.

+    - The server sets up an input stream that emits properly formed telemetry packet messages over a globally configured topic.
+This is used internally by the ground script API for telemetry monitoring.
+The input streams that pass data to this stream must output data in the Packet UID annotated format that the core packet handlers use.
+The input streams used can be configured via the **server.api-streams** field.
+If no configuration is provided the server will default to all valid input streams if possible.
+See :ref:`the Ground Script API documentation <api_telem_setup>` for additional information.

-- Outbound streams can have plugins or outbound streams as their **input**.
+- **Outbound streams** can have plugins or outbound streams as their **input**.
 Outbound streams can have multiple inputs.

    - Outbound streams also have the option to **output** to an integer port (see :ref:`example config below <Stream_config>`).